Home » Read & Learn » WordPress » How to Link to a Specific Area on Any Page in WordPress

 Anchors Away!

-Don’t forget you can use anchor links in emails, forums, or groups to send visitors to the exact spot you like.
+Remember, you can use anchor links in emails, forums, or groups to send visitors to the exact spot you like.
 Just be sure to provide the full URL; see the example below.

 This is one of the many reasons why I love blocks.
 Back in the day, you would have to create two sets of HTML code to accomplish what is now included in each block setting area.
-Now, those who don’t know code can easily make their websites function precisely as they want.
+Those who don’t know code can easily make their websites function precisely as they want.

 At your service,

-*Some of the links on this page are to companies I have a professional affiliation with.
+*Some of the links on this page are to companies with which I have a professional affiliation.

-Read my full affiliate statement here.
+Read my complete affiliate statement here.

 Trusted and Reliable WordPress Products and Services